Time to abandon flood-hit Henley?

 Councillor Bryan Scott questioned whether the council would invest in flood protection at the settlement in the future, or "pull out".

-"At what point do we say that community is in the wrong place?
+"At what point do we say that this community is in the wrong place?
 We're reminded that we've got a situation that's pretty vulnerable out there.

 "It's going to get worse, and we're being remiss — we're putting our head in the sand."